forcecore/ghoti-2021/README.md

 | 10        | 0.83051  | 0.81271  |

 The average is an accuracy of 0.8254 ± 0.0423 and F1-score of 0.770435 ± 0.059 for the 10 trials above.
+In our 2013 work, the accuracies were 0.6649 and 0.7562 for 48-feature-classifier and 82-feature-classifier, respectively.
+This demonstrates the superiority of the deep learning methods.
+We expect further improvement if more deep learning techniques are applied.

 ## Remark